-This movie delivers the trippiest scene in film history
+This horror movie delivers the most realistically trippy drug scene ever—for better or worse

 “I’ve done mushrooms before, back in college, and I’ve had very good trips, and I’ve had very bad trips,” the filmmaker says.
 “The good trips tend to bring you very close to people and you feel like a family.
 Then when you come down, there’s this hangover where that all kind of dissipates and you’re back to being alone again.
 Sometimes it’s the inverse, where the revelation is that you’re alone and you’re gonna die alone and then when you come out of that, it’s a huge relief.”

-Both kinds of reactions happen simultaneously to different characters during both of the film’s drug scenes, and viewers ride sidecar into both frames of mind.
-Aster wrings a lot of hazy authenticity out of performance and dialogue (“It’s a new person!” one member of the group gasps when a stranger walks by), but it’s the auditory and visual effects that bring it all home.
+Both types of reactions happen simultaneously to different characters during both of the film’s drug scenes, and viewers ride sidecar into both frames of mind.
+Aster wrings a lot of hazy authenticity out of performance and dialogue (“It’s a new person” one member of the group gasps when a stranger walks by), but it’s the auditory and visual effects that bring it all home.
 In Midsommar’s drug scenes, color cascades, light bends, and all of nature feels vibrantly alive.

 Just as important as how Aster wanted these scenes to feel, however, was how he didn’t want them to feel.

-We in the audience need to have had the experience in the mushroom scene so that we are prepared for this one.

-“I definitely tried to avoid the brand of psychedelia that we’ve seen before,” he says.
+“I definitely tried to avoid the brand of psychedelia that we’ve seen already,” he says.
 “I’ve seen it done really well before.
 I think Gaspar Noé is really good at it.
 But I wanted to avoid like that ’60s tie-dye, Midnight Cowboy, Easy Rider kind of thing.
 Some Kenneth Anger, too.
 I basically had a look book of things I wanted to stay away from.”

 If the mushroom scene establishes Aster’s visual vocabulary for how these characters feel while under the influence, the bravura, 20-minute sustained drug scene near the end reveals its full range of possibilities.
 This immersive sequence mimics the gradual, blooming come-on of hallucinogens.
 Viewers who aren’t paying close attention to every corner of the screen might not notice as objects begin to undulate and sway, open and shut, shimmer and shine.
 (Aster’s go-to words to describe this phenomenon in the script were ‘swelling and deflating.’)
 It starts off almost imperceptibly but at a certain point it becomes impossible to ignore, leaving audience members to wonder how long the kinetic shift had been going on before they noticed.